ssfsx17/sky-islands/readable.md

 Legions head-on in battle and kill their highest-ranked soldiers and generals.

+**Build Adtextus Banner**:

-**Build Adtextus Banner** - -10 Island Health - An Imperial Senator conducts a ritual of life draining, then hammers an Adtextus Banner into the Island.
+  - \-10 Island Health
+  - An Imperial Senator conducts a ritual of life draining, then hammers an Adtextus Banner into the Island.
 Without sufficient Fortifications, no response is possible.

+**Enslave People**:

-**Enslave People** - -5 Island Health - -10 People - -10 Knowledge
+  - \-5 Island Health
+  - \-10 People
+  - \-10 Knowledge Permanency
+  - \-10 Automation
-Permanency - -10 Automation - Auxilia or Legion Scouts quickly surround and grab people at night.
+  - Auxilia or Legion Scouts quickly surround and grab people at night.
     Without sufficient Fortifications, no response is possible.

+**Use Murder Squads**:

-**Use Murder Squads** - -10 Island Health - -10 Animals - -10
+  - \-10 Island Health
+  - \-10 Animals
+  - \-10 Tribespeople
-Tribespeople - -10 Knowledge Permanency - Auxilia with a reputation for murderousness are hired to land on the Island and do whatever they can.
+  - \-10 Knowledge Permanency
+  - Auxilia with a reputation for murderousness are hired to land on the Island and do whatever they can.
 Without sufficient Fortifications, no response is possible.

+**Divert River**:

-**Divert River** - -10 Island Health - -20 Water System - An Imperial
+  - \-10 Island Health
+  - \-20 Water System
-Legion redirects a river so that it falls off the edge of the Island.
+  - An Imperial Legion redirects a river so that it falls off the edge of the Island.
 This takes long enough that you can react to it, even without Fortifications.
 However, without sufficient Fortifications, you may not arrive until the Legion has started to pack up their digging tools.

+**Salt the Earth**:

-**Salt the Earth** - -10 Island Health - -20 Food System - An Imperial
+  - \-10 Island Health
+  - \-20 Food System
-Legion marches across gardens and farmland on the Island, sewing salt and poison.
+  - An Imperial Legion marches across gardens and farmland on the Island, sewing salt and poison.
 This takes long enough that you can react to it, even without Fortifications.
 However, without sufficient Fortifications, you may not arrive until the Legion has salted at least half of their planned area.

+**Burn Village**:

-**Burn Village** - -10 Island Health - -5 Animals - -5 People - -10
+  - \-10 Island Health
+  - \-5 Animals
+  - \-5 People
+  - \-10 Shelter
-Shelter - -10 Materials System - -10 Knowledge Permanency - -10
+  - \-10 Materials System
+  - \-10 Knowledge Permanency
+  - \-10 Automation
-Automation - An Imperial Legion forms a complete cordon around a village, and uses a combination of torches and burning arrows to destroy it all.
+  - An Imperial Legion forms a complete cordon around a village, and uses a combination of torches and burning arrows to destroy it all.
     This takes long enough that you can react to it, even without Fortifications.
 However, without sufficient Fortifications, you may not arrive until the fires have been set.

+**Build Siege Engines**:

-**Build Siege Engines** - -10 Island Health - -20 Fortifications - An
+  - \-10 Island Health
+  - \-20 Fortifications
-Imperial Legion builds and employs siege engines in order to shoot at the Island from a distance.
+  - An Imperial Legion builds and employs siege engines in order to shoot at the Island from a distance.
 This action cannot be interrupted unless you have external sky patrols, but it does result in the Legion having to hold still long enough for you to sally-forth or counterattack.

 ### Island Actions Phase